TheFinestArtist/YouTubePlayerActivity/README.md

 * Media Volume Problem

-    While user is watching YouTube Player, they should be able to set media volume!!!
+    While watching YouTube Player, users should be able to set media volume!!!